xiaoli980/PROSPECULAR-model/README.md

 # Dataset
-Include measurements conducted in the hemisperical space and in the principal plane.
+Include measurements conducted in the hemisperical space (14 leaf sample) and in the principal plane (56 leaf sample).